T3DocumentationStarter/Public-Info-055/Documentation/Contribute/Index.rst

 .. code-block:: scss

-   pp-demo-item {
+   .pp-demo-item {
       border: blue 1px solid;
       &.ppc-right {
          border-right: green 3px solid;
       }
    }

-In the above example the class :css:`ppc-right` complements the class :css:`pp-demo-item`.
-The complementing classes help to be more specific and less exhaustive (alternatively to :css:`ppc-right` one might have used :css:`pp-demo-item-right`).
+In the above example the class :scss:`ppc-right` complements the class :scss:`pp-demo-item`.
+The complementing classes help to be more specific and less exhaustive (alternatively to :scss:`ppc-right` one might have used :scss:`pp-demo-item-right`).
 They should only be used in the context of other classes.